Windows OS Hub

 batch script to apply bginfo settings

-• Open the Domain GPO editor (gpmc.msc), create a new Group Policy named bgInfoGPO and link it to the computers OU; link BGO policy to computers OU
+1. Open the Domain GPO editor (gpmc.msc), create a new Group Policy named bgInfoGPO and link it to the computer’s OU link BGO policy to computers OU

-• Go to User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) -> Logon -> Scripts -> Add and the UNC path to your script (for example, \\woshub.loc\NETLOGON\Bginfo\apply_bginfo.bat);
+3. Go to User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) -> Logon -> Scripts -> Add and specify the UNC path to your script (for example, \\woshub.loc\NETLOGON\Bginfo\apply_bginfo.bat);

-• Enable the GPO loopback processing mode to apply the GPO to users: Computer Configuration –> Administrative Templates -> System -> Group Policy -> Configure user Group Policy loopback processing mode = Enabled (Merge); Group Policy loopback processing mode
+4. Enable the GPO loopback processing mode to apply the GPO to users (if you have assigned it to the OU containing computer objects): Computer Configuration –> Administrative Templates -> System -> Group Policy -> Configure user Group Policy loopback processing mode = Enabled (Merge); Group Policy loopback processing mode

-BgInfo copies the current desktop background to BGInfo.bmp to the user %Temp% directory and puts your text on top of it.
-Then the file is set as the desktop wallpaper.
-However, if you set user desktop wallpaper using a domain GPO, note that the BgInfo policy must be applied after the wallpaper one.
-If needed, change the GPO links order.
+BgInfo copies the current desktop background to BGInfo.bmp to the user’s %Temp% directory and puts your text on top of it.
+If you set the desktop wallpaper using the domain GPO, note that the BgInfo policy must be applied after our wallpaper policy.
+Change the order of the GPO links if necessary.

 To add custom values to BgInfo, click Custom -> New.